fisocodes/nrl-collection-api/README.md

 ## Contributing

 For now the project is in a very early development stage.
-If you would like to contribute to the project do not hesitate in creating an issue or a pull request.
+If you would like to contribute to the project do not hesitate in creating an issue or making a pull request.

 ## Installation